wagtail/gsoc/2023/contributor-guide.md

 ## GSoC eligibility criteria

 We use the same [eligibility criteria](https://developers.google.com/open-source/gsoc/faq#what_are_the_eligibility_requirements_for_participation) as every other GSoC participating organization.
-In particular
+Participation is open to all.
+Here are our selection criteria to select the right interns for our projects.

 ## Contributor tasks